ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-ietf-wimse-s2s-protocol.md

 # Document History
 <cref>RFC Editor: please remove before publication.</cref>

+## draft-ietf-wimse-s2s-protocol-01

+* Addressed multiple comments from Pieter.
+* Clarified "trust domain" and "workload identifier".
+* Much more detail around mTLS, including some normative language.
+* WIT (the identity token) is now included in the WPT proof of possession.
+* Added a section comparing the DPoP-inspired app-level security option to the Message Signature-based alternative.

 ## draft-ietf-wimse-s2s-protocol-00

 * Initial WG draft, an exact copy of draft-sheffer-wimse-s2s-protocol-00